rianlian7/pc_unit1_basics/docs/pc_u1_project10.md

     ![](images/p10_circuit.png)

+    Ultrasonic sensors emit high-frequency sound waves and measure the time it takes for the sound to bounce back from an object.
+This allows us to calculate the distance between the sensor and the object.
+In this project, we'll use this concept to create a musical distance detector!

 1. Then, we must install the extension **Upload Mode Broadcast** in mBlock 5 in the **Devices** tab.

     Make sure the devices tab is selected.